mierzwid/gap-workshop/exercise-04-backups/README.md

             ...
 ```

 Where to backup?
-GAP supports SFTP, SMB protocols for uploads.
+GAP supports SFTP & SMB protocols for uploads.
 For the purpose of our tests we can use Docker container with SFTP server on:

 `docker run -p 22:22 -d atmoz/sftp foo:pass:::upload`